mholling/nswtopo/README.markdown

       altitude: 45            # angle of illumination from horizon (45 is standard)
       exaggeration: 1         # vertical exaggeration factor
       opacity: 0.3            # opacity of the shaded relief; determines how subtle the effect is
+      sources: 1              # number of light sources to use (3 can work well)

 The shaded relief is derived from smoothed, one-arcsecond SRTM elevation data.
 (The dataset, `dem_s_1s`, is provided online by Geoscience Australia and it's no longer necessary to obtain the data manually).
 Shaded relief is embedded directly into the map at a default of 30 metre/pixel resolution.
 Most SVG rendering engines correctly scale up such low-resolution data, producing a natural-looking, smooth gradient.
 However some software (Inkscape in particular) renders this data in a blocky, pixelated fashion.
 This is not an issue unless you also use Inkscape to rasterise your map.
 (Electron and PhantomJS are better options for this; see below.)

+**Status (November 2016):** The `dem_s_1s` data service is currently unavailable; I'm looking for a replacement.
+In the meantime, I suggest downloading a 30-metre DEM as described below.

 You can also provide your own elevation data from a _DEM_ (Digital Elevation Model).
 This allows you to obtain higher-resolution data for a better shaded relief depiction.
 DEM data takes the form of a geo-referenced data file (such as a GeoTIFF, or ESRI grid with `hdr.adf` as the filename).
 Specify the location of the file as follows: